Skeleton Knight in Another World: Manga

 In February 2017, the first chapter of the manga adaptation by Akira Sawano was published in Overlap's Comic Gardo; though Akira is the author of the manga series, character designs are credited to KeG.
-Overlap collected the individual chapters into tankōbon volumes; the first volume was released in August 2017.
+Overlap collected the individual chapters into tankōbon volumes, with the first volume released in August 2017.
 In September 2018, Seven Seas Entertainment announced its licensing of the manga series for localization in North America under the title Skeleton Knight in Another World.